Chalchiuhnenetzin: Legend

 Chalchiuhnenetzin is known in history for the famous legend about her lovers.
 According to the legend, Chalchiuhnenetzin was given her own residence when she married, where she lived with her own court and was visited by her spouse.
 Allegedly, she sent her servants out to fetch beautiful men for her to be her lovers.
 As it was prohibited for a woman to have sex outside of marriage, she had her lovers killed after intercourse.
 Each lover was made into a statue after death, and when her husband visited her and asked her about the statues, she answered that they were statues of her gods.

 However, she eventually decided to keep three of her lovers alive.
 When the king came to visit, he noticed that one of these men was wearing a bracelet he had given his wife.
 When he decided that he wanted to sleep with her, he noted that she had been replaced in his bed by a statue.
-He was directed to a room were he discovered Chalchiuhnenetzin committing adultery with her three lovers.
+He was directed to a room where he discovered Chalchiuhnenetzin committing adultery with her three lovers.

 As punishment, Chalchiuhnenetzin, her lovers and her entire household staff were publicly executed.
 This execution was described as a spectacle and the reason as to why the Aztec king was insulted about the treatment of his sister and decided to attack his brother-in-law.